sisidjidji/Read04/README.md

 # HTML:
-HTML defines the content of every web page on the Internet. by using tags we can structure the web page , the following is an exemple of the must used tags
+HTML defines the content of every web page on the Internet. by using tags we can structure the web page , the following are an exemple of the most used tags

     <html>